 Does insurance cover the cost of therapy?

-- Every insurance plan is different.
-Check with your insurance carrier's customer service department to learn about the benefits and exclusions of your plan for hospital based rehabilitation services prior to your initial treatment session.
+Every insurance plan is different.
+Check with your insurance carrier's customer service department prior to your initial treatment session to learn about the benefits and exclusions of your plan for hospital-based rehabilitation services.

 What should my child wear to therapy?